pgruening/bio_inspired_min_nets_improve_the_performance_and_robustness_of_deep_networks/README.md

 ## Running the experiments

 Python modules meant to be executed include the prefix 'exe_' in their name.
-The experiments of the paper are located in the experiments folder.
-Note that each module is meant to be started from the repositories folder, e.g. to evaluate experiment 10 run:
+The experiments of the paper are located in the 'experiments' folder.
+Note that each module must be started from the repositories folder, e.g. to evaluate experiment 10 run:

 ```
 python experiments/exp_10/exe_train_exp_10.py